 I have been fortunate enough to have a lot of laughs in my lifetime.
-Because of my accident I’d learned by five that the only reason to be alive was to enjoy it.
-And so funny people were very important to me and I sought them out at every turn.
+Thanks to my accident I’d realised by five that the only reason to be alive was to enjoy it.
+That made funny people very important to me and I sought them out at every turn.
 I thought my childhood best friend was funny.
 I thought the Icelandic friend I went to elementary school with was funny.
 The chubby guy I played floor hockey with was hilarious.
-The guy that lived across the hall from me at my old apartment was funny.
+The guy that lived upstairs from me at my old apartment is funny.
 My current favourite neighbour is funny.
 My dad is funny.
 Laughs are important.

 What’s the point Scott?

 The reason I’m writing this is that the same host is doing his show as I write this.
 And he happened to be interviewing someone who reminded me of that pilot.
 Think of that word: Re-minded.
 As in, “put back into my mind.”
-And the second I shot some electricity through that circuit of my brain again, I loaded some charge into my memory of the previous experience.
-As soon as I thought of it, the absurdity (that’s what makes us laugh) of the statement hit me the very same way and I once again exploded in laughter just like I do every time I think of him saying that.
+The moment I shot some ATP electricity through that particular circuit of my brain again, I loaded some charge into my memory of the previous experience.
+As soon as I thought of it, the absurdity (that’s what makes us laugh) of the statement hit me the very same way it did the first time, and I once again exploded in laughter just like I do every time I think of him saying that.

 Do you get it?
 It’s just as funny as a memory.
 Or just as sad.
 Or just as scary.
 You’re where you’re thoughts are.
 Your mood is dictated by what you think.
 You were in a mood when you started reading this.
 But as you read it you thought about what I asked you, or encouraged you, or wrote you into thinking.
-So you felt what I wanted you to feel.
-That’s the fundamental journey artists take their audiences on—translations of experience.
+So you felt what I lead you to feel.
+That’s the fundamental journey artists take their audiences on as their work: translations of experience.

-If your experience with my words was interrupted you would have felt other emotions, depending on the interruption.
+If your experience with my words was interrupted by your own thoughts, you would have felt other emotions that would depend on the nature of the interruption.
 Some might have made you excited and happy, and other interruptions can be irritating and troublesome.
-But the point is, the experience of your life will be the judgment you make, so you have to get serious about making those judgments conscious.
-You have to be responsible.
+But the point is, the experience of your life will be the judgments you make, so you have to get serious about making those judgments conscious.
+You have to be responsible with your thinking.

 Trust me, this is the best trade-off you’ll ever make.
 Just don’t be an Ego.
 Monitor your thinking.
 Choose the direction of your thoughts.
 Don’t live out of blind habit.
 Because you can laugh anytime you want.
 You just have to fully invest yourself in thinking about something funny.